Gwali-1/Swytch/README.md

 # About

 Swytch is a web framework written in Csharp.
-It is lightweight, fast and offers an alternative and refreshing way to author web services like REST APIs and web applications It provides an expressive routing API, built-in templating with RazorLight, support for asynchronous job processing using Actors, and seamless database integration with Dapper.
+It is lightweight, fast and offers an alternative and refreshing way to author web services like REST APIs and web applications.It provides an expressive routing API, built-in templating with RazorLight, support for asynchronous job processing using Actors, and seamless database integration with Dapper.